outde-xyz/website/content/Discussions/2020-01-08_graf_semantics_followup.md

 Whether Arnold is an actor is completely immaterial.
 But (@ambiguous) is ambiguous, and that opens the floodgates of context-dependent choice.

-The CBH case is still slightly different because the semantics doesn't fix a specific reading.
+The CBH case is still slightly different because the semantics doesn't fix a specific interpretation.
-Instead, it just decides if the readings even need to be distinguished in order to determine the truth value of the sentence.
+Instead, it just decides if the universal and existential construals even need to be distinguished in order to determine the truth value of the sentence.
 If that's not the case, it does all the work by itself.
 Otherwise, it's time for pragmatics to do its things.
-In parsing terms, CBH is more like a parser that ignores syntactic ambiguity when it cannot affect the semantics.
+In parsing terms, the CBH proposal is more like a parser that does not fix parts of the structure that cannot affect meaning.
+In *rusty bucket on the table*, for instance, it would not matter if we have *[rusty [bucket on the table]]* or *[[rusty bucket] on the table]*, the intersective semantics of the modifiers means that their order of application is immaterial.
+In *alleged bucket on the table*, on the other hand, it does matter whether allegedly there is a bucket on the table or there is an object on the table that is allegedly a bucket.
+That's the central idea behind CHB, but with donkey sentences and a choice between existential and universal.

 ## So why no mic drop?